yelena870513/qimagebox/README.md

 # Other Info
 > Add other information that's not as important to know

+# Base from
+If you appreciate the work that went into this App Extension, please consider [Vue CoolLightBox](https://vue-cool-lightbox.lucaspulliese.com/).

 # Donate
-If you appreciate the work that went into this App Extension, please consider [donating to Quasar](https://donate.quasar.dev).
+If you appreciate the work that went into this App Extension, please consider [Vue CoolLightBox](http://paypal.me/lucaspdonations).